snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 ![Kid Bedroom](../assets/img/kidbedroom-dresser1.jpg){: .mx-auto.d-block :}

-**Step 2: Find a solution.** I searched *forever* for smallish furniture with hanging space (they're called "[chifforobes](https://en.wiktionary.org/wiki/chifforobe)" or "[gentlemen's chests](https://www.dutchcrafters.com/blog/things-to-know-about-a-gentlemans-chest/#:~:text=A%20gentleman's%20chest%20is%20so,hanging%20clothes%20beside%20the%20drawers.)" if you were wondering):
+**Step 2: Find a solution.** I searched *forever* for smallish furniture with hanging space.
+They're called "[chifforobes](https://en.wiktionary.org/wiki/chifforobe)" or "[gentlemen's chests](https://www.dutchcrafters.com/blog/things-to-know-about-a-gentlemans-chest/#:~:text=A%20gentleman's%20chest%20is%20so,hanging%20clothes%20beside%20the%20drawers.)" if you were wondering.

 **Step 3: Now find it within budget.** I finally found exactly what I needed on FB Marketplace from a wonderful woman living one T stop over!